 Advanced music students can be prepared at the New School for performance and/or teaching diplomas with several examining boards, including:

 - Associated Board (ABRSM) Performance Diplomas and Teaching Diplomas: DipABRSM (Diploma) or LRSM (Licentiate)

 - Royal Irish Academy of Music (RIAM) Diplomas: ARIAM (Associate) or LRIAM (Licentiate)

-- Trinity College London (TCL) Diplomas: ATCL (Licentiate) or LTCL (Licentiate)
+- Trinity College London (TCL) Diplomas: ATCL (Associate) or LTCL (Licentiate)

 - London College of Music (LCM) Diplomas: ALCM (Associate) or LLCM (Licentiate)

 Diploma preparation at the New School is tailored to the individual student’s requirements and may include separate instrument/vocal and theory/musicianship lessons.
 Students of the following instruments/subjects can be prepared for diplomas:

 - Bass Guitar: Rockschool